October 8, 2015, Woodmere, NY, USA

 The printing press was considered a great invention and innovation.
 Instead of having to copy a book by hand, now it became possible to print thousands of books.
 But the digital age has taken a step further.
 Now you can hear the great master, even years after his death, in his own voice.
 Amazing.

 However, it is still not enough.
-Our wise rabbis understood thousands of years ago that the key thing is not the written word, nor any recording, but personal interaction.
+Our wise rabbis understood thousands of years ago that the key is not the written word, nor any recording, but personal interaction.
 In ancient Hebrew it was called Serving the Master.
-Today we might calll it "Paying your dues"
+Today we might call it "Paying your dues"

 I believe that song was written by Ringo Star and sung with the late great George Harrison.